graphql-java-generator/graphql-maven-plugin-project/README.md

 - queries (mutations...) that return data not defined as an object (e.g.: two objects).
 This needs to be wrapped in some kind of container.
 - Comments are not reported in the generated code
 - Date, DateTime, Time
+- property name which are java key word, like: public, private, class...

 ### Dependencies needed for the generated code